 End consumer – A watermark is embedded within a stream in order to identify unauthorized streams.
 The client-side version of this is done on the device at the video player level and requires more upfront integration work.

 Watermarks can be inserted at any or all of these main points along the content supply chain – depending on your business need and where you are experiencing the most piracy.
 Watermarking is an essential component to anti-piracy methods because it allows service providers to identify where the leak happened, and take further identification, disconnection and/or legal actions.

 While watermarking enables the traceability of pirated content, monitoring is the other piece to the puzzle to find – and ideally prevent – illegal redistribution.
 For example, machine learning is used to identify usage by device, location, and help identify irregular consumption patterns that may otherwise go unnoticed.

 This is Part III of a five-part series dedicated to helping streaming service providers understand where their security vulnerabilities exist and what security methods will best protect, and ultimately enhance, their businesses in the most cost-efficient manner.
-Revisit Parts I & II here.
+Revisit Parts I and II.